amannn/multi-sitemap/README.md

 ## Features
  - Supports generating sitemaps from **dynamic data**: e.g. generating a sitemap for all entities in a paginated REST endpoint.
  - Automatically splits sitemaps into **chunks of 50k** entries to comply to the [Google guidelines](https://support.google.com/webmasters/answer/183668#sitemapformat).
- - Pluggable writers: Use `SitemapWriterXml`, `SitemapWriterTxt` or build your own.
+ - Pluggable writers: Use `SitemapWriterXml`, `SitemapWriterTxt` or build your own (e.g. create a sitemap at a remote static file host).
  - Utilizes **streams**, so large amounts of data can be processed without memory issues.
  - Built with **TypeScript** so consumers can take advantage of types.